radareorg/radare2-book/analysis/code_analysis.md

 Sometimes we need to override jump or call address, for example in case of tricky relocation, which is unknown for radare2, thus we can change the value manually.
-The current analysis information about particular opcode can be checked with `ao` command.
+The current analysis information about a particular opcode can be checked with `ao` command.
 We can use `ahc` command for performing such a change:
 ```
 [0x00003cee]> pd 2